-For California Fuels & Lubricants, those renewable fuels are biodiesel, renewable hydrocarbon diesel (RHD) and most recently, a blend of the two.
-It gets all three fuels from REG.
+For California Fuels & Lubricants, those renewable fuels are biodiesel, renewable diesel and most recently, a blend of the two called REG Ultra Clean®.

 California Fuels & Lubricants began offering biodiesel in 2014, starting with a B5 blend before quickly moving up to B20.

-A year later, California Fuels & Lubricants expanded into renewable hydrocarbon diesel.
-Like biodiesel, RHD is an environmentally friendly fuel, but it’s made by a different production process and falls under the diesel spec, ASTM D975.
+A year later, California Fuels & Lubricants expanded into renewable diesel.
+Like biodiesel, renewable diesel is an environmentally friendly fuel, but it’s made by a different production process and falls under the diesel spec, ASTM D975.

 A new blend

-California Fuels & Lubricants offers a blend that is 80 percent RHD and 20 percent biodiesel, which it gets from REG.
+California Fuels & Lubricants offers a blend that is 80 percent renewable diesel and 20 percent biodiesel, which it gets from REG.
 But it’s not just their customers that use it.

-“Our fleet is running on an RHD B20 blend,” says Duenas.
+“Our fleet is running on an RD B20 blend,” says Duenas.
 “That speaks to our confidence in the fuel’s performance and its emissions profile.”